ankurk91/wp-google-map/readme.txt

 `

-= Full screen control not visible. =

-This is because of you theme css, test with WP default theme first.

-= Shortcode does not work in text widget. =

-Add this line to your theme's functions.php `add_filter( 'widget_text', 'do_shortcode' );`

 = Changes does not reflect after saving settings. =

 Are you using some Cache/Performance plugin (eg:WP Super Cache/W3 Total Cache) ?
 Then flush your WP cache and refresh target page.

-= Where does it store settings and options? =

-WP Database->wp-options->ank_google_map.
-Uses a single row, stored in array for faster access.

 = From where does it loads additional Marker (colored) images? =

 Every marker image is loaded from official Google Server.
 You can also upload your own marker images.

-= What if i uninstall/remove this plugin? =

-No worry!
-It will remove its traces from database upon uninstall.
-You have to remove short-code from your pages by yourself.

 = How do i enter correct language code? =